 Evening courses at UH Mānoa.

 All doctoral students entering the program in Fall 2013 and later will be required to take the courses listed below.
-There will be a total of 33 credits required for these core courses.
+There are 33 credits required for these core courses.
 Students will need to receive a grade of no lower than B (B- will not be acceptable) in each of these courses.

 - EDEP 611 Introduction to Educational Psychology